microsoft/Windows-iotcore-samples/Samples/EdgeModules/PWMFruit/CS/README.md

 ## App Overview

 The pwm sample expects to be run on a board that is connected to a pwm motor circuit.
-The only Currently available(as of spring 2019) board that boots Windows IoT Core and has driver support for PWM is a [Hummingboard](https://www.solid-run.com/product/SRMX6QDW00D02GE008E00CH).
 When it receives a D2C Fruit Message or DirectMethod call it maps the fruit to a motor speed and runs the motor at that speed.  the mapping is Grapes - 100%, apple, pear - 50%, pen - 0%.

 ## Other things of interest in this sample